ngocvinhvu/logging_middleware/README.md

 ```
 # How to Config:
 ## NOTE:
-## Default Config will show all of infomations in command line but not logging to file.
+## Default Config will show all of infomation in command line but not logging to file.
 ### - Config field Request header:

 #### Add